coredatascience/coredatascience.github.io/pages/syllabus.md

 **Due to the unpredictable nature of COVID-19 students in need of extra time to complete assignments should reach out to Student Affairs at StudentAffairs@hsph.harvard.edu.
 A staff member will work with you and Dr. Mattie to accommodate you.
 You can also contact Student Affairs if you have a learning disability that requires accommodations.
 We will ensure you are accommodated as needed.**

 ### Final Project
+Students will work in small groups on a month-long data science project.
+The goal of the project is to go through the complete data science process to answer an assigned prompt.
+You will be given a dataset and series of questions to answer.
+You will design your visualizations, run statistical analyses, and communicate results.
+A full description is available on the course website.

 #### Required Textbook
 None.
-Instead, we have a list of recommended readings on the web site.
+Instead, we have a list of recommended readings on the website.

 #### Course Website
 [GitHub](http://coredatascience.github.io/)

 #### Course Communication
 We will use Slack to organize course discussions.
-Each lecture will have a channel that will be monitored by the TAs during class.
+Each lecture will have a channel that will be monitored by the TFs during class.
 Feel free to ask questions during class, or anytime.
 [Join Slack here!]() More information on how to use Slack is posted on our [Resources](http://coredatascience.github.io/pages/resources.html) page.

 #### Schedule